Advice on comparing statistics across years

 View annual letters

-In the last nine years, the Ombudsman has published the following public interest reports against London Borough of Camden
+The Ombudsman has published the following reports against London Borough of Camden

 Camden Council has agreed to reconsider how it will deal with businesses that missed out on COVID grants following an investigation by the Local Government and Social Care Ombudsman.